 Medication can help in detox and recovery, but therapy is the most effective form of treatment.
 It enables an individual to identify issues that caused the initial substance abuse.
 With these dealt with, relapse will be less likely to occur.

 Granite Recovery Centers

 Being treated for addiction to both alcohol and clonidine is very difficult and requires a more intense approach.
-Without the proper support, patients may not fully recover, and the side effects can still linger in their system.
+Patients may not fully recover without the proper support, and the side effects can still linger in their system.
 They will also have a higher likelihood of relapsing to drug use even after various treatment programs.

 The best way to effectively address combined clonidine and alcohol use is by getting a supportive treatment program.
 Such a treatment program should place the patient in an environment insulated from the outside world.
-With strong support and a serene environment, it is possible for these patients to recover better.
+With strong support and a serene environment, these patients can recover better.
 They also get to form a stronger mindset that will enable them to stay away from the drugs.

 At our centers, every patient is adequately supported physically, psychologically, and socially.
-There is always some form of social support to guide their healing process and ensure that they grow stronger.
+There is always social support to guide their healing process and ensure that they grow stronger.

 The resolve to stop consuming drugs is always in the patient seeking treatment, and all we do is cultivate this resolve and make it stronger.
 A person’s willingness to recover is one thing we look for and encourage in our patients.

 At Granite Recovery Centers, professional counselors are at your disposal.
 They are readily available and experienced in supporting those recovering from addiction.
 Through individual and group therapy sessions, they help patients understand the root causes of addiction and learn to change the behaviors and thinking patterns that lead them to use.
 By helping you understand why you use drugs and/or alcohol, our counselors can help you avoid relapse as you continue with your recovery.